cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 **Priorities between classes**: Transactions belonging to a certain class will be processed and disseminated before transactions belonging to another class with lower priority.

-More formally, given two transaction classes `tc1` and `tc2`, with `tc1` having more priority than `tc2`, if the application assigns via `CheckTx` the classes `tc1` and `tc2` respectively to transactions `tx1` and `tx2`, then `tx1` will be processed and disseminated before `tx2`.
+More formally, given two transaction classes `c1` and `c2`, with `c1` having more priority than `c2`, if the application assigns via `CheckTx` the classes `c1` and `c2` respectively to transactions `tx1` and `tx2`, then `tx1` will be processed and disseminated before `tx2`.

-More importantly, as a direct effect of this property, `tx1` will have a lower latency than `tx2`, because `tx1` will be disseminated faster and it will be included in a block before `tx2`.
+More importantly, as a direct consequence of this property, `tx1` will have a lower latency than `tx2`, because `tx1` will be disseminated faster and it will be included in a block before `tx2`.
 Currently, it is not possible to guarantee this kind of property.

 **Sequential ordering per class**: For transactions within the same class, the mempool will make its